In the past few years, the popularity of AI applications has taken off.

 Quite a difference from two years prior when the conference sold out after 2 weeks.

-This points at a general trend of the field growing in the number of researchers.
+This points to a general trend of the field growing in the number of researchers.

 As another point of reference, the AAAI Conference (Association for the Advancement of Artificial Intelligence), one of the oldest and most influential AI conferences, received a record number of submissions this year.